Dealing with a deceased person's money and property

 If the deceased person left a valid will, the person who deals with the estate is called the deceased person's 'executor'.

 If the deceased person left an invalid will or no will at all, the person who deals with the deceased person's estate is called an 'administrator'.
-An administrator must usually be appointed by the court before they can deal with the deceased person's estate.
+An administrator may be appointed by the court before they can deal with the deceased person's estate.

 If you have doubts about these roles, you should get legal advice from a solicitor.